PathornKiti/Pathorn_ML_zoomcamp_2023/README.md

 # Machine Learning Zoomcamp - Work Delivery Repository

 This repository contains my work, assignments, projects, and notes for the Machine Learning Zoomcamp program.
-The program is organized by [DataTalks.Club](https://DataTalks.Club) and covers various topics in machine learning.
+The program is organized by Data Talks Club and covers various topics in machine learning.

 ## About the Program

-The [Machine Learning Zoomcamp](https://link-to-program) is a comprehensive course that covers a wide range of machine learning concepts, including regression, classification, evaluation metrics, deployment, ensemble learning, neural networks, and more.
+The [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) is a comprehensive course that covers a wide range of machine learning concepts, including regression, classification, evaluation metrics, deployment, ensemble learning, neural networks, and more.

 ### Projects